saiyam1814/DevOpsRoadmap2022/Vaibhav-Patel/Notes.md

 - Service : A Program that runs as a background process.

 - Shell - It is a Command line Interpreter that interprets the command line input and instructs the OS.

+- BIOS - Basic Input-Output System

+### Chapter - 3 - Linux Setup

++ The Linux boot process is the procedure for initializing the system.
+It consists of everything that happens from when the computer power is first switched on until the user interface is fully operational.

++ When the computer is powered on, the Basic Input/Output System (BIOS) initializes the hardware, including the screen and keyboard, and tests the main memory.
+This process is also called POST (Power On Self Test).